 A team of eminent social workers and academicians connected to Empower India Foundation formulated a scalable framework for the project with a defined vision and mission.
 They identified different focus areas and constituted work groups for each.
-Each work group carried out related data collection and research for their respective area.
-Parallel to these tasks, consultations with academics and developmental experts from different disciplines and other brainstorming sessions were also held.
+Each work group carried out related data collection and research for their respective areas.
+Parallel to these tasks, consultations with academics and developmental experts from different disciplines, and brainstorming sessions were also held.

-Apparently this will be too massive a project for any single organization or charity group with limited means and reach to accomplish.
-First of all it had to be presented and discussed before the very community in question, from its leaders to scholars and to the masses at grass root level.
-In this regard, Empower India Foundation in coordination with various regional organizations held national seminars at Calicut, Bangalore, Chennai, Hyderabad New Delhi, and Kolkata on six relevant topics.
+Apparently, this will be too massive a project for any single organization or charity group with limited means and reach to accomplish.
+First of all, it had to be presented and discussed before the very community in question, from its leaders to scholars and to the masses at grassroots level.
+In this regard, Empower India Foundation in coordination with various regional organizations held national seminars in Calicut, Bangalore, Chennai, Hyderabad New Delhi, and Kolkata on six relevant topics.
 Academics and subject experts attended, presented papers on respective topics and shared their ideas.
 Needless to say, the response was very encouraging.
-Carrying the message further down to the people, EIF organised about 50 table discussions and review sessions across the country to garner regional input and for wider consultations with the participation of local community leaders, intellectuals and activists.
-Most participants affirmed the need of a long term project with a vision for future for the community and offered all possible support to the project.
+Carrying the message further down to the people, EIF organised about 60 table discussions and review sessions across the country to garner regional input and for wider consultations with the participation of local community leaders, intellectuals and activists.
+Most participants affirmed the need of a long-term project with a vision for future for the community and offered all possible support to the project.

 Project team is headquartered in New Delhi with regional offices at various parts of the country.
 Project Document was released by late Hon’ble Justice Sachar on the 70th Independence Day in Delhi.
 Revised 2nd edition of the Project Document was released on 15th August 2018 in Chennai, and its E-version was earlier released on 15th August 2017 in Bangalore.